Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 We’re Going on a Lion Hunt

 David Axtell’s We’re Going on a Lion Hunt is a spin on the classic camp song, Goin’ on a Bear Hunt.
-To make the storybook interactive, try reading it in an echo fashion with your students.
+To make the storybook interactive, read it one phrase at a time as an echo chant.

 Set the tempo by patting “footsteps” on your lap (alternating hands) and then add sound effects and actions to match each part of the story.
-Encourage your kids to echo you as you journey together through the book.
-This is a fun and engaging way to bring the story to life and get your students involved in the action.
+This is a fun and engaging way to bring the story to life.

-Add the following motions and sound effects as you read about each section.
+Add motions and sound effects as you read about each section.

 • Grass – rub hands together